rh-mobb/documentation/docs/aro/trident/README.md

 ## Create trident backend

-Sample files for review are in sample-input/backends-samples/azure-netapp-files
+FYI - Sample files for review are in sample-input/backends-samples/azure-netapp-files directory from the trident tgz we extracted earlier.

 Replace client ID with service principal ID
-Replace clientSecret with Service Principal Secret
+Replace clientSecret with Service Principal Secret Replace tenantID with your account tenant ID
+Replace subscriptionID with your azure SubscriptionID Ensure location matches your Azure Region

 ```bash
 vi backend.json
 ```

+Note: I have used nfsv3 for basic compatibility.
+You can remove that line and use NetApp files defaults.

 Add the following snippet

-Please note: I haven't tested nfs 4 or 4.1, they should work though. (you can remove nfsMountOptions parameter to accept defaults)

 ```json
 {